FAQEUCyber Resilience Act

 Citations

-What happens if the notified body concludes that the type does not comply?
+What happens under CRA Module B+C if the notified body concludes that the type or vulnerability-handling processes do not comply?

 Citations

-Does the EU-type examination certificate approve only the type, or also the manufacturer's vulnerability-handling processes?
+Under CRA Module B+C, does the EU-type examination certificate approve only the type or also vulnerability-handling processes?

 It covers both.